23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Los Angeles is the biggest of the 3 cities along California Pacific Coast highway 1 from San Francisco to San Diego Hollywood sign from Mt Lee overlooking LA city amazing view

-Everyone loves Los Angeles, it goes without saying that it is a well-known tourist city!
+Everyone loves Los Angeles, which is a well-known tourist destination!

-Los Angeles, the City of Angels, is world-famous for Hollywood and cinema, but there's so much more going on here that you'll need at least two full days.
+The City of Angels, Los Angeles, is world famous for Hollywood and movies, but there's so much more to it that you'll need at least two full days to explore it.

-Hollywood, Santa Monica, downtown, movie studio tours, live game and talk show screenings, the Hollywood sign, the Griffith Observatory, and more in Los Angeles.
+There are plenty of things not to miss in Los Angeles, including Hollywood, Santa Monica, Downtown, movie studio tours, live game and talk show screenings, the Hollywood Sign, and Griffith Observatory.

-After a few days of driving, it's time to pull over and discover Tinseltown's glitz.
+After a few days of driving, it's nice to park and discover the glitz of Tinseltown.

-It's not wine, but SoCalization also carries Los Angeles craft beer , so please check it out!
+Although it's not wine, SoCalization also carries Los Angeles craft beer , so be sure to check that out too!

 Distance from previous destination: 100 miles from Santa Barbara

-Time required: 2 to 4 days, depending on time
+Duration: 2 to 4 full days depending on time

-Tip: Getting around LA by car can be daunting and time consuming, so take the subway whenever possible.
+Tip: Driving around LA can be tedious and time-consuming, so use the subway wherever possible.

-Suggested Places to Stay: Near Hollywood - Hotel Hollywood (cheap) Kimpton Everly (luxury)
+Recommended places to stay: Near Hollywood - Hotel Hollywood (cheap) Kimpton Everly (luxury)

 22. Warner Bros Movie Studio Tour